The 12V combo kit of choice for people wanting a compact set for home projects, according to our home improvement expert.

 Two small power tools for the price of one.
 The included drill is quite capable in its own right.
+Provides up to 1,300 RPM which allows sufficient enough power for a majority of tasks.
+Has a durable casing to protect from potential drops on a job site.
+Compact and easy to use for most.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.